sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 11/17/2022 22:16 PT_
+_Updated 11/21/2022 21:10 PT_

-v7.19.5 has been released to 100% of users on Android.
-The Android team is now working on a v7.19.6 patch that will fix issues with applying discount codes.
-They are also still investigating an issue with keto meal plans.
+The Android team is now working on a v7.19.6 patch that will fix issues with how prices are displayed and upgrade deep links.
+They are also still investigating issues with promo codes and keto meal plans.
 The rest of the team is working on development for v7.20.

 ***

 ### Upcoming Releases
 - v7.19.6 - November 22, 2022
-- v7.20   - November 30, 2022
+- v7.20   - December 7, 2022
-- v7.21   - December 21, 2022
+- v7.21   - December 28, 2022
-- v7.22.  - January 11, 2023
+- v7.22.  - January 18, 2023

 ### Past Releases
 - v7.19.5 - November 14, 2022 (Android)